Kenneth Francis Brown

-Kenneth Francis Kamu’ookalani Brown (October 28, 1919 – February 7, 2014) was a significant figure in the political, business, and cultural life of the Hawaiian Islands in the decades from the 1960s through the 1990s.
+Kenneth Francis Kamu’ookalani Brown (October 28, 1919 – February 7, 2014) was an American politician who was a significant figure in the political, business, and cultural life of the Hawaiian Islands in the decades from the 1960s through the 1990s.
 Of Hawaiian ancestry, Brown's impact was felt through his role in the Hawaii State Senate, his influence on health delivery especially to the native Hawaiian population, and his engagement with Hawaiian cultural values.

 Hawaiian Lineage

 He was born on October 28, 1919, the son of George ʻĪʻī Brown and Julia Davis Long Brown (née White).
 His father was a member of an influential Hawaiian family.
 His mother was the offspring of a prominent New England family whose patriarch was Nelson Davis White, a factory-owner in Winchendon, Massachusetts.
-His uncle was Francis Hyde ʻĪʻī Brown, his grandmother was Irene ʻĪʻī Brown Holloway, and his great-grandfather was John Papa ʻĪʻī, a major political figure in nineteenth-century Hawaii and a key historical resource for the study of Hawaiian history through his autobiographical narrative, Fragments of Hawaiian History (1866-1870).
-He had two older brothers, George ʻĪʻī Brown Jr. (1915-1993) and Zadoc White Brown (1917-2006).
+His uncle was Francis Hyde ʻĪʻī Brown, his grandmother was Irene ʻĪʻī Brown Holloway, and his great-grandfather was John Papa ʻĪʻī, a major political figure in nineteenth-century Hawaii and a key historical resource for the study of Hawaiian history through his autobiographical narrative, Fragments of Hawaiian History (1866–1870).
+He had two older brothers, George ʻĪʻī Brown Jr. (1915–1993) and Zadoc White Brown (1917–2006).